Jeremy Peat

-Professor Jeremy Alastair Peat (born 20 March 1945) is a member of the Competition Commission and former director of the David Hume Institute.
-He is a former member of the BBC Trust, the governing body of the British Broadcasting Corporation, where he was the Scottish Trustee.
+Professor Jeremy Alastair Peat (20 March 1945 - 12 April 2026) was a member of the Competition Commission and former director of the David Hume Institute.
+He was a former member of the BBC Trust, the governing body of the British Broadcasting Corporation, where he was the Scottish Trustee.

 Career

+Economist

 Peat trained as an economist at Bristol University and University College London.
 He worked as an economist for various UK Government departments - including a brief spell at HM Treasury and eight years at the Scottish Office - and also carried his economic toolkit to assignments overseas, to Bangkok in 1972-74 and Botswana in 1980–84.
 In 1993 he was appointed Group Chief Economist at the Royal Bank of Scotland, a position he held for 12 years.
-On 1 July 2005 Peat was appointed the Director of the David Hume Institute, a position which he held until 2019.
+On 1 July 2005 Peat was appointed the Director of the David Hume Institute, a position which he held until 2014.

-He is a Fellow of the Royal Society of Edinburgh where he also serves as Vice President of Business, and the Chartered Institute of Bankers in Scotland and is a member of the Competition Commission.
+He was a Fellow of the Royal Society of Edinburgh where he also served as Vice President of Business, and the Chartered Institute of Bankers in Scotland and was a member of the Competition Commission.
 He previously served as Chair of Trustees of the Royal Zoological Society of Scotland, board member of the Signet Accreditation Company and board member of Scottish Enterprise.

-Peat received an Honorary Doctorate from Heriot-Watt University in 2010 and is a visiting professor at the International Public Policy Institute at the University of Strathclyde.
+Peat received an Honorary Doctorate from Heriot-Watt University in 2010 and was a visiting professor at the International Public Policy Institute at the University of Strathclyde.